Geordous-Huxwell/Web3-A2-node-API/README.md

 WHEN
     user navigates to <a href='https://cake-elite-terrier.glitch.me/movies/ratings/6/4'>
 THEN
     a message will be displayed "Invalid range.
-Min year 6 is greater than max year 4."
+Min rating 6 is greater than max rating 4."

 GIVEN
     user is logged in
 WHEN
     user navigates to <a href='https://cake-elite-terrier.glitch.me/movies/ratings/11/12'>
 THEN
-    a message will be displayed "No movies found with the average ratings 11 - 12."
+    a message will be displayed "No movies found with the average ratings 11 - 12."h4

 GIVEN
     user is logged in